redhatci/ansible-collection-redhatci-ocp/roles/cnf-cert/README.md

 This role encapulates the logic for the [Test Network Function (TNF)](https://github.com/test-network-function/cnf-certification-test).
 It is responsible for deploying the TNF framework and running the tests in DCI.

 Before executing the CNF (Cloud-native network function) Cert Suite, it's important to label the pods to test using the autodiscovery feature.
-You can do it manually or programatically.
+You can do it manually or programmatically.
 An example of this can be found in [tnf_test_example](../../samples/tnf_test_example/README.md).

 ## Variables